gomorpheus/morpheus-docs/administration/integrations/chef.rst

 #.
 Save Changes

-The added Chef Integration is now available for use in {morpheus}.
+The added Chef Integration is now available for use in |morpheus| .
 The Chef Integration can be added to Clouds or Groups to auto-bootstrap nodes and specify Environment, Node ID, Runlist, Attributes and Tags when creating instances.
 The Chef integration can also be selected in the Chef Server dropdown when creating a Chef Bootstrap type task.

 Scope Chef Integration to a Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^